ComputationalGasDynamicsLab/centos9_setup/109_Lab_CentOS_Remote_Access_Guide.md

 Before you begin, you will need two things:

 * **Your Workstation's static IP Address**: The unique address of your workstation on the network.
 * **GlobalProtect VPN**: The VPN client must be installed on the local machine you are connecting from.
-Installation instructions can be found here: [https://und.teamdynamix.com/TDClient/2048/IT/KB/ArticleDet?ID=145487](https://und.teamdynamix.com/TDClient/2048/IT/KB/ArticleDet?ID=145487)
+Installation instructions can be found [at this link](https://und.teamdynamix.com/TDClient/2048/IT/KB/ArticleDet?ID=145487).

 ---